MrDawny/DHC-Tax-Calculator/README.md

 # DHC-Tax-Calculator
-This is a open source project for Da Hood.
-It can calculate how much you need to drop (tax included), how much will drop, and a estimated time on how long it will take to drop.
+This is a open source project for Da Hood that can calculate a lot stuff regarding DHC.
 This was made in Python so make sure you have Python installed or use Replit.

 # Features
 - Tax Calculator (Exact)